 Operations team volunteers are involved in all aspects of our volunteer programme both helping to manage the teams and directly carrying out practical tasks themselves.
 The leadership roles are divided between participants based on their interests, skills and experience.
 The main roles including Project leading (responsible for one of the camps), Team leading (assigned to a particular team) and Site leading (responsible for a particular practical project).
 In some cases Assistant leaders may be assigned to support them.
 In addition to leading, volunteers is involved in a wide range of support roles helping with the day to day running of the programme.
 Roles are shared and participants move between these roles during their placement.
 Operations team volunteers take part in a week of leadership training at Langidalur (Thórsmörk) before being assigned roles and teams at the Langidalur and Básar (Goðaland) camps where the majority of our work activity is focused.
 During the placements there will also be opportunities to lead long-range projects and to take part in our Highland teams.

 The practical work we do can be divided into two main parts; trail maintenance and erosion control.
 The trail maintenance work involves a huge variety of practical tasks including improving drainage, building steps with timber or stone, resurfacing trails with gravel and installing signs.
 Hand tools including rock bars and stone carriers are used for much of the work but machinery is brought in to support the teams were access allows.
-Our volunteers work alongside Forest Service staff who cut timber for the trail construction tasks.
-Trail marking is an important part of our work as it helps to prevent damage to fragile areas and improve safety for visitors.
-Way-markers for the trails are made on site from locally sourced timber.
+Timber from local forests is used in the construction of steps and drains along the trails.
+Trail marking is another important part of our work as it helps to prevent damage to fragile areas and improve safety for visitors.
+Way-markers for the trails are made on site by our volunteers.

 The Forest Service is currently developing a new system of trail mapping in Thórsmörk.
 The Pathfinder project combines GIS mapping and photographs with a quality grading system.
 We have also introduced a numbering system for the trail markers in the area which helps to improve safety on the trails.
 This mapping work is now being increased to include sites throughout the area.

 Long-range projects – These are organised from both Langidalur (Thórsmörk) or Básar (Goðaland) camps and are a way of accessing remote worksites.
 Our volunteers stay at wilderness camps close to worksites and carry their equipment, materials and food.
-Long-range projects usually run for 4 days.
+Long-range projects run for up to 4 days.

 Our volunteers do practical work from Monday to Friday and the working day normally runs from 09.00 to 18.00, however this schedule can vary due to the nature of some of the projects.
 Operations team activities may involve organisational tasks on weekends in which case additional free time will be made available.
 Participants must also be prepared for some flexibility in these working hours due to Iceland’s changeable weather.
 Worksite are generally 15-45 minutes walk from the camps.
 The programme includes 2 days off during each working week.